KY-026 Analog flame sensor

 LED1: Indicates that the sensor is supplied with voltage

-LED2: Indicates that a flame has been detected
+LED2: Indicates that flames have been detected

-How the sensor works
+Functionality of the sensor

-This sensor has three functional components on its circuit board: The front sensor unit, which physically measures the environment and outputs it as an analog signal to the second unit, the amplifier.
-This amplifies the signal depending on the resistance set on the rotary potentiometer and sends it to the analog output of the module.
+This sensor has two functional components on its circuit board: The front sensor unit, which physically measures the environment and outputs it as an analog signal to the second unit, the comparator.
+The comparator compares the measured value of the sensor with the value set on the rotary potentiometer and outputs a logical high signal on the digital pin and LED L1 if the value on the rotary potentiometer is exceeded.

-Here it is to be noted: The signal is inverted.
+Please note: The signal is inverted.
 If a high value is measured, this results in a lower voltage value at the analog output.

 Pin assignment

-Arduino Sensor
+Arduino | Sensor |

-5 V +V
+5 V | +V |

-GND GND
+GND | GND |

-Pin 3 Digital Signal
+Pin 3 | Digital Signal |

-Pin A0 Analog Signal
+Pin A0 | Analog Signal |

+The program reads the current voltage value which can be measured at the analog output and outputs it to the serial interface.
 In addition, the state of the digital pin is also indicated in the console, which means whether the value has fallen below the limit or not.

 // Declaration and initialization of the input pins

-int Analog_Input = A0; // Analog output of the sensor
+int analog_input = A0; // Analog output of the sensor

-int Digital_Input = 3; // Digital output of the sensor
+int digital_input = 3; // Digital output of the sensor

-void setup ()
+void setup () {

-Serial.begin (9600); // Serial output with 9600 bps
+Serial.begin(9600); // Serial output with 9600 bps

 }